-If cancer cells are found only in the inner layers of the bladder (non-muscle-invasive bladder cancer), the main treatment is surgery to remove the cancer.
-Surgery may be used on its own or combined with intravesical chemotherapy and intravesical immunotherapy.
+If cancer cells are found only in the inner layers of the bladder (non-muscle-invasive bladder cancer or NMIBC), the main treatment is surgery to remove the cancer.
+Surgery is commonly combined with chemotherapy or immunotherapy, which is delivered directly into the bladder (intravesical).

 Learn more about:

 Podcast: Making Treatment Decisions